The Important and the Knowable

 My most recent read is Chip War, a captivating piece of work on the history and geopolitics of the semiconductor industry.
 Easy to read and a good introduction to semiconductors.
 Highly recommend you pick it up.

 I’ve been meditating a lot about where I would like to take this newsletter during 2023.
 Writing continues to be an activity that provides tons of value for me.
 I hope the same is true for the readers.
-So, apart from continuing to give updates on my portfolio and my rationale for buying/selling different investments, I aim to publish at least one piece every month covering a specific security.
+So, apart from continuing to give updates on my portfolio and my rationale for buying/selling different investments, I will start publishing posts about specific securities.
 I still need to give some thought to the structure, but I will aim to keep it simple.
 I also don’t foresee that every security I write about will be one I’m buying.
 I wouldn’t want to commit to buy something every month.
 I tend to focus my writing on things I find interesting, so that will also be the criteria for the securities I choose.
 These write ups will definitely not be investment recommendations, but I still expect them to provide valuable insights for you.
 We’ll see how it goes!

 Thank you for reading!
 Hope you found the article insightful and that 2023 is a great year for you!